Rehabilitation Medicine – Medicine’s Best Kept Secret

 Occipital Nerve Blocks - reduces pain caused by the inflammation and swelling of tissue around the nerves located just above the back of the neck

 Whether arthritis keeps you from gardening or a knee injury has sidelined your daughter from the lacrosse team, our Rehabilitation Medicine provider can create a custom treatment plan to help you or your loved ones enjoy life again.
-We invite you to call us at 703.444.5000 to schedule an appointment here at Arthritis & Sports.
-To stay up-to-date on the latest news and tips from us, like us on Facebook and follow us on Twitter by clicking below.
+We invite you to call us at 703.444.5000 or click here to request an appointment with one of the physicians at Arthritis & Sports.
+To stay up-to-date on the latest news and tips from us, be sure to follow us on Facebook and Instagram, and sign up for our monthly newsletterfor even more information sent straight to your inbox!